Study of $qqq\bar{q}Q$ pentaquark system in the Chiral Quark Model: Numerical Results

 Different from the previous situation, the $ND^*$ state of $[qqq][\bar{q}c]$ structure can be bound in the single channel calculation.
 We analyze its energy components and present the result in Table~\ref{tab:table8}.
 Since the three identical quarks are restricted in the 3-quark cluster, kinetic energy of relative motion between two clusters provides less repulsion than the previous case, and contributions of confinement potential and one-gluon-exchange nearly all come from two subclusters, which shows that the benefit of confinement potential and one-gluon-exchange of forming a bound state can be neglected here.
 Nevertheless, both $\pi$ meson exchange and $\sigma$ meson exchange play an important role in binding a nucleon and $D^*$ meson together.
 As one can see in Table~\ref{tab:table9}, in which the RMS distances of the two structures and their coupling are calculated, similar results are obtained as before.
 For the $[qqq][\bar{q}c]$ structure, the distances between two hadrons are about twice as much as the $[qqc][\bar{q}q]$ structure.
 This motivates the possibility of finding molecular baryon-meson structure for $ND^*$ state.
 When coupling two structures, the system is stable in a structure with lower energy.

 $\bm{I(J^P) = 0(\frac{5}{2}^-):}$ In this case there are only two channels needed to be considered: the color singlet channel and the hidden color channel of $\Sigma_c^* \rho$.
 The results of the calculations are shown in Table~\ref{tab:table10}.
 When taking into account only the color singlet channel of $\Sigma_c^* \rho$, the calculation shows that $\Sigma_c^*$ baryon and $\rho$ meson can be attracted together to form a slightly bound state, with the binding energy of $-7$ MeV.
 When coupling to its hidden color channel, the energy of $\Sigma_c^* \rho$ decreases just $1$ MeV.
 This indicates that the contribution of the hidden color configuration to the bound state wave function is negligible, which only takes the percentage of $0.3\%$.
 As a consequence, we predict the existence of a high-spin state, $\Sigma_c^* \rho$, with a mass of $3285$ MeV in the iso-scalar sector.
 Because of the instability of $\rho$ meson, it is considered to be a wide pentaquark resonance.
 The RMS distances shown in Table~\ref{tab:table11} indicate that the configuration of $\Sigma_c^* \rho$ state with $J^P = \frac{5}{2}^-$ is different from the preliminary analysis of $\Sigma_c^{(*)} \pi$ state, quark distances are around 2 fm because of the weak binging energy.
+As mentioned above, the real distances among the sub-cluster should be less than $1$ fm, while the distance between two clusters is about 2.2 fm.
 We remark herein that this characteristic could point to have a state of molecular nature.